urbik/reactjs-starter/readme.md

 # React.js Starter

-This is personal React.js starter project with webpack, webpack-dev-server, react-ho-loader and ES6 babel loader.
+This is personal React.js starter project with webpack, webpack-dev-server, react-hot-loader and ES6 babel loader.

+Other libraries/loaders:
+- style/css loader
+- less and less loader

 I'll add more usefull libraries in future...

 ## Requirements